 'When he shall be judged, let him be condemned: and let his prayer become sin.

 Let his days be few; and let another take his office.

 Let his children be fatherless, and his wife a widow.

 Let his children be continually vagabonds, and beg: let them seek their bread also out of their desolate places.

 Let the extortioner catch all that he hath; and let the strangers spoil his labor.

 Let there be none to extend mercy unto him: neither let there be any to favor his fatherless children.'

 This is what passes for Christianity these days in many right wing circles.
-It's 2012 and GOP House Speakers are openly praying for the deaths of the first family.
+In 2012, the GOP House Speakers were openly praying for the deaths of the first family!
 O'Neal felt suitably emboldened to forward this message to his fellow House Republicans.
 Psalm 109 is about wishing for someone's death.